CNBC Europe: Affiliate channels and partnerships

 In December 2003, CNBC Europe signed an agreement with German television news channel N24 to provide regular updates from the Frankfurt Stock Exchange.
 Correspondents Silvia Wadhwa, Patricia Szarvas and Annette Weisbach report throughout the day in German.
 In June 2008 the channel also began producing thrice-daily video reports in German for the website of Focus magazine.

+In October 2022, CNBC Europe signed an agreement with the Greek newspaper Naftemporiki.
+With that agreement, the newspaper's TV channel, Naftemporiki TV, airs the CNBC live programming from 6 p.m. to 11 p.m. and from midnight to 7 a.m. on weekdays.

 Other services

 CNBC Europe is narrowcast in London's black cabs on the Cabvision network.
 Since 2005, CNBC Europe also produces the monthly magazine CNBC Business (formerly named CNBC European Business) in conjunction with Ink Publishing.
 The magazine is aimed at senior business people and business travellers.